braid-org/ribbon/readme.md

 First, run `yarn build` in the project root.
 This will build the front-end code served by Snowpack into a javascript bundle (i.e. Snowpack is no longer needed) and then copy the bundle to the server's public directory.

-There are three environment variables you can use to configure Ribbon:
+The following environment variables can be used to configure Ribbon:

 ```
 # The "origin" must be `https` and have a domain and port (of your choice):